Rezuan-Alam-Rean/Rezuan-Alam-Rean/README.md

 <img src="https://raw.githubusercontent.com/Rezuan-Alam-Rean/Rezuan-Alam-Rean/main/images/Rean%20Cover%20Github.jpg" />

 <h1 align="center">👋 Hey there!
 I'm Rezuan Alam Rean</h1>
-<h4 align="center">I'm a passionate Front-End Developer with a solid foundation in React, JavaScript, Node.js, MongoDB, HTML, and CSS.
-I'm currently expanding my knowledge by learning Next.js to become a well-rounded full-stack developer. ️</h4>
+<h4 align="center"> I am a Front-End Developer with a solid foundation in React, JavaScript, html & CSS and familiar with Node.js, Express and MongoDB.
+I'm also a student of Computer Science and Engineering with a passion for coding.
+My Aim is to be a full-Stack Developer. ️</h4>
 <br/>

 ## :computer: Technologies that I know